 In the past few weeks I’ve had multiple experiences – first a trickle, then a steady daily stream – that’ve revealed a heartbreakingly common theme of being human.
 Many Readers are familiar with the thought experiment that shows the Law of Attraction at work: holding an image in your mind during a normal day (a butterfly, for example) and noticing how many times you see images, or the real thing, from sun-up until sundown.
 It’s pretty remarkable – if you can maintain playful focus on whatever you decide you want to ‘see’.

 The thought experiment I’ve been living recently first started (maybe 3 weeks ago) when a dozen or so of my colleagues were tasked with choosing teams for a project.
 Anyone could start the process of choosing – it began, and ended via email.
 But as those who were anxious to pick competent and capable friends began sending out Invites, others were left unchosen.
-Memories from grade school athletics: the unsparingly-cruel team captains selecting the best, or most skilled, players so as to avoid getting stuck with ‘losers’.
+Memories from grade school athletics: the unsparingly-cruel team captains selecting the best, or most skilled, players, rejecting the ‘losers’.

 If you were in the small group of misfits no captain wanted (as I was, in most sports competitions), the lesson was unmistakable and painfully poignant: no one wants you.
 In my colleague-teaming situation, this played out (via groupmail) in a very public way: who was invited to join, and who was left asking to join.
 Yes, we’re all adults and this is Life, but still; it didn’t feel good.
 After all, we all want and need to be well-regarded; to be chosen; to be Liked.